Ahrimaan/ADFSmartHome/README.md

 Python service for periodicaly fetch data out of the photovoltaik (E3DC)

-You have to have an .env file in the service directory with values:
+You have to export the following environment variables (vby set in windows or export in linux)
 * E3DC_IP= The IP Adress from the E3DC System

 TODOS: